next-exp/sw-docs/docs/source/workflow.rst

 The main branch of these three should be always at the same level.
 Keep your code updated!

  .. note::

-   **next-exp/IC** repository use lfs (large file storage) for the files that are not related to the code.
+   The **next-exp/IC** repository uses lfs (large file storage) for data files used within the IC package.
 Github offers an `open source extension <https://git-lfs.github.com/>`_.
    We are using our own `lfs server at IFIC <https://next.ific.uv.es:8888/users/sign_in>`_ for storage.
-Note that you would need to create an account even when you are manipulating your our branch.
+Note that you would need to create an account in that server even when you are manipulating your own branch.
 In case of question, contact us.

  .. image:: images/workflow.png
    :width: 850